-How to make the best berry pavlova recipe with a delicious mascarpone whipped cream.
+How to make the best berry pavlova recipe with a delicious mascarpone frosting.
 This pavlova is very easy to make and has no cracks, no cream of tartar, crisp on the outside, and a chewy marshmallow-like center.

 This berry pavlova is a delicious meringue shell topped with light and fluffy whipped cream and lots of fresh fruits perfect for any summer dessert to share with the family.